MethaneRain/unix-linux-basics/README.md

 Example: the string "Hello; World"

-* '!' is a special character so the script will terminate if run like:
+* ';' is a special character that expects the following information to be a separate script command:

 ```shell
 echo Hello; World